Hello Friends! Welcome back to ASW Homestead. Today we will be discussing sustainable gardening.

 Use Organic Mulch

 Mulching is another great way to support healthy soil.
-Organic mulch, like straw, wood chips, or leaves, helps retain moisture, suppress weeds, and slowly adds nutrients back into the soil as it breaks down.
+Organic mulch, like straw, wood chips, or leaves, helps retain moisture and suppress weeds.
+It also adds nutrients back into the soil as the mulch breaks down.

 One of the keys to sustainable gardening is choosing the right plants for your environment.
 Native plants are species that have evolved in your region and are well-suited to the local climate, soil, and wildlife.
 They typically require less water, fertilizer, and care than non-native plants, making them a more sustainable choice.